Strategies for Success

 To assist President Barack Obama’s effort to “train Americans with the skills employers need and match them to good jobs that need to be filled right now,” the Third Way identified key traits of successful job training programs in their publication The 7 Habits of Highly Effective Workforce Programs.
 Each of the seven habits are defined followed by case studies where innovative providers are demonstrating their effectiveness.
-These habits can only be accomplished if partnerships are developed and nurtured throughout every aspect of a successful and sustainable Environmental Workforce Development and Job Training (EWDJT) program.
+These habits can only be accomplished if partnerships are developed and nurtured throughout every aspect of a successful and sustainable Environmental Workforce Development and Job Training (JT) program.

 1. Actively engage local business—Different players in the workforce development field (business, education and training providers, unions, trade association, local governments, and workforce investment boards) need to come together to form training partnerships.
 Forming these partnerships will ensure that employers have a steady supply of qualified workers, graduates will have a job for them at the end of their training, and local economies and tax bases will grow.

 2. Use labor market data to drive decisions—As stated in the Labor Market Assessment (LMA) section, this is one of the most important components to building a successful JT program.
 Not only will an LMA provide a path for recruitment, training, and placement, it will also identify program supporters, potential employers, and new partners.

 3. Treat education like a job—Training programs work best when they simulate the life skills needed in the workplace such as attire, being on time, and working in teams.
 Business partners can help an JT program identify the life skills they require on the job.

 4. Connect people to careers—Placing graduates in long-term careers as opposed to short-term jobs should be the ultimate goal of every JT program.
 Many times, employers rely on word-of-mouth and hire candidates through referrals.
 Strong partner relationships will help make an JT program known in the community to better aid graduates being hired for these positions.